stefanvoegelisrf/digit/06/index.md

 #### NVIDIA RTX GPUs

 [NVIDIA RTX GPUs](https://www.nvidia.com/de-de/geforce/rtx/) are advanced graphics cards that combine different processors and techniques to provide high-performance gaming, professional visualization, and AI-enhanced applications.
 They are known for their ability to render realistic lighting, shadows, and reflections through ray tracing technology.

+##### CUDA

+[CUDA](https://developer.nvidia.com/cuda-toolkit) (formerly known as Compute Unified Device Architecture) is an API developed by Nvidia, with which program parts can be processed by the GPU.
+Additional computing capacity is provided in the form of the GPU, whereby the GPU generally works significantly faster than the CPU for highly parallelizable program sequences (high data parallelism).
+CUDA is primarily used for scientific and technical calculations.

 ##### Raytracing